Lukoil Baltija

-Lukoil Baltija is a chain of petrol stations in the Baltic states owned by Russia-based Lukoil.
+Lukoil Baltija was a chain of petrol stations in the Baltic states.
+Currently it is owned by Austrian-based Amic Energy.

 In 2012, Lukoil Baltija was listed as the 4th largest company in Lithuania by annual revenue.

 In 2015, Lukoil signed a deal to sell its 37 stations in Estonia to Aqua Marina, a subsidiary of Olerex.
 In late 2015 and early 2016, Lukoil announced that its 230 stations are being sold in Latvia, Lithuania and Poland to Austria-based AMIC Energy Management.

+At the beginning of 2016, the Austrian company Amic Energy Management GmbH purchased the networks of gas stations in Lithuania, Latvia and Poland from the Russian company Lukoil.
+100% of its shares belong to Amic Energy Holding.
+The latter is owned by five individuals.

-In 2017, Lukoil Baltija stations were leased.
+In 2017, Lukoil Baltija stations were leased to „Viada LT, UAB“.